 It’s much better to be ranking in the 1st position on page one of Google for two high-value keywords since you know you’ll drive relevant traffic to your website.

-It’s better to have 500 engaged organic visitors who fall within your exact target audience per month than have 5,000 organic visitors per month who don’t fall within your target audience.
+It’s better to have 500 engaged organic visitors who fall within your client’s target audience per month than to have 5,000 organic visitors who don’t fall within your client’s target audience.

-Don’t get caught up trying to increase organic traffic for traffic’s sake.
-Hone in on increasing traffic that you know your target audience is searching for.
-For example, as a marketing agency working for a real estate client in San Francisco, you could have 3 options to target for organic search:
+Don’t get caught up trying to increase traffic for traffic’s sake.

+Understanding the different types of keywords user search for helps you hone in on increasing traffic within the target audience.
+For example, as a marketing agency working for a real estate client in San Francisco, you could have three options for search queries:

-Option A: San Francisco Realtor - Although relevant, the competition for this keyword is very high (the SEMrush Keyword Difficulty score is 70) and you may not be able to crack the first page in the short term.
+Although relevant, the competition for this keyword is very high (the SEMrush Keyword Difficulty score is 70), and you may not be able to crack the first page in the short term.

-Based on the ability to compete and the relevance matrix discussed above, Option C would be the best approach to SEO optimization.
-Once that keyword has gained solid ranking, move on to attempt to gain traction behind the other options.
+Based on the ability to compete and the relevance matrix discussed above, Option C would be the best approach to optimizing search results.
+Once that keyword has gained a solid ranking in the search engine results pages, move on to attempt to gain traction behind the other options.